Three Kansans die in house fire

 GREELEY, Kan.
-(KSNW) — Three people are dead following a house fire in Greeley, Kan.
-Wednesday morning.
+(KSNW) — Three people are dead following a house fire in Greeley Wednesday morning.

 According to the Anderson County Sheriff’s Office (ACSO), first responders were dispatched around 6:45 a.m. for a house fire.